Ukraine travel advice

 Snow and Ice Storms

 In winter, avalanches, heavy snow and freezing rain pose a risk.
 They can make roads impassable and can cause power disruptions.
-These conditions can affect access to isolated areas.
+These conditions can affect access to isolated areas, including to some tourist resorts.
 The conditions can also limit the ability of first responders to reach these areas in case of emergency.

 Back to top